safal808/Hopscotch/README.md

 ### License
-This project is licensed under the GNU License.
+This project is licensed under the MIT License.